DerpHerpenstein/src-721/README.md

 ### Authority Operations

 Change Operator: The owner can initiate a protocol operation to change the operator.

-Generate Reveal Signature: The owner signs the hash(traits data objects) to obtain a signature.
-If the first input of the transaction is the owner, no signature is required.

-Generate Mint Signature: The owner/operator signs the sha256(JSON.stingify(ts)+minterAddress+tokenId) to obtain a signature. sha256 should be a byte array not hex, to reduce footprint

-Note: ****May want to truncate the mint signature to a fraction of the total size to reduce on-chain footprint

 ## SRC-721 Token Requirements